Charlotte of Prussia, Alexandra Feodorovna, Empress of All Russia

 Nicholas I, Emperor of All Russia; Credit – Wikipedia

-Military governor Mikhail Miloradovich persuaded the hesitant Nicholas to pledge allegiance to Konstantin, who then lived in Warsaw as the viceroy of Poland.
+Military governor Mikhail Miloradovich persuaded the hesitant Nicholas to pledge allegiance to Konstantin, who then lived in Warsaw as the Viceroy of Poland.
 The State Council agreed with Miloradovich and all the troops stationed in Saint Petersburg recognized Konstantin as their Emperor.
 Konstantin, still in Poland, repeated his rejection of the throne and blessed Nicholas as the Emperor.
 However, Konstantin refused to come to Saint Petersburg, leaving the dangerous task of resolving the crisis to Nicholas.

 Evidence of a revolt (called the Decembrist Revolt) being planned that would involve Russian army officers leading soldiers in revolt against Nicholas becoming Emperor, forced Nicholas to act.
 On December 26, 1825, Nicholas proclaimed himself Emperor of All Russia.
 By noon, the government and most of the troops of Saint Petersburg pledged allegiance to Nicholas but the Decembrists incited three thousand soldiers in support of Konstantin and took a stand on Senate Square in St. Petersburg.
-The battle in Senate Square cost over 1,200 lives, crushed the revolt, and resulted in 29-year-old Nicholas became the undisputed Emperor of All Russia, and Alexandra Feodorovna became Empress.
+The battle in Senate Square cost over 1,200 lives, crushed the revolt, and resulted in 29-year-old Nicholas becoming the undisputed Emperor of All Russia, and Alexandra Feodorovna becoming Empress.
 Alexandra and Nicholas I were crowned at the Assumption Cathedral in the Moscow Kremlin on September 3, 1826.
 Nicholas ruled the Russian Empire in an authoritative and reactionary manner for 29 years.

 Coronation portrait of Empress Alexandra Feodorovna; Credit – Wikipedia